 4. What About Rides for Bigger Kids and Adults?

 - Kids who are too old for Elmo but not ready for big coasters may like some of the water rides like Roman Rapids, Escape from Pompeii.
 Italy also has some good carnival rides that are more adventurous but not too scary — DaVinci’s Cradle, the Battering Ram, the Trade Wind, and the Catapult.
-In Ireland, there is a new Busch Gardens VR ride opening in 2018 called Battle for Eire so get ready for something really cool — it’s right next to the pub.
+In Ireland, there is a new Busch Gardens VR ride called Battle for Eire – get ready for something really cool — it’s right next to the pub.
 There will be a new coaster named Pantheon that is coming in Spring of 2020 to add to the recently added coasters of Tempesto and INVADR!

 - Adventurous souls – Busch Gardens won’t let you down – LOVE, LOVE, LOVE Finnegan’s Flyer (newest ride to open in 2019), Apollo’s Chariot at night (really good during Howl-O-Scream when it gets dark earlier), Griffon, Verbolten, Tempesto and the wooden roller coaster – InvadR!

 5. Any Recommendations on Food and Dining?